 Verse 3, "And I will give power to my two witnesses, and they will prophesy 1260 days, clothed in sackcloth."
-The 1,260 days is another way to count 42 months or half of 7 years.
-Two witnesses will speak for God in Jerusalem - the Temple - against the rebellion.
+The 1,260 days is another way to count 42 months, or half of 7 years.
+Two witnesses will speak for God in Jerusalem's Temple - against the rebellion.

 These two men will literally be God's dynamic duo.

-Along with the 144,000 witnesses - and angels in the heavens - they preach God's final offer of salvation.
+Along with the 144,000 witnesses - and angels in the heavens - they'll preach God's final offer of salvation.

-These men are clothed in sackcloth, not Gucci suits.
+These men are clothed in sackcloth not Gucci suits.
 They oppose all that this materialistic world values.
 They call the Earth to repentance and faith in Jesus, the true Christ.
 This draws the ire of the false Christ.

 Verse 4, "These are the two olive trees and the two lampstands standing before the God of the earth."
-This is an allusion to Zechariah 4.
-There the prophet saw two lamps who's light was fueled by a perpetual flow of olive oil.
+This is a reference to Zechariah 4.
+There the prophet saw two lamps who's light were fueled by a perpetual flow of olive oil.
 They drew oil straight from the olive trees.

-In Zechariah 4, the lamps represented Israel's leaders at the time: Joshua the Priest and Zerubbabel the governor.
+In Zechariah 4 the lamps represented Israel's leaders at the time: Joshua the Priest and Zerubbabel the governor.
 And the olive trees were symbolic of the power that fueled these men.
-In Zechariah 4:6, God declared "not by might, nor by power, but by My Spirit."
+In Zechariah 4:6 God declared "not by might, nor by power, but by My Spirit."

 The two men in Zechariah's day, as well as the two witnesses of the last days - as well as, all God's witnesses, even today - are empowered by the Holy Spirit.
 All Christian witness is fueled by God's Spirit.
+His Spirit is living water - a spring of love, joy, and life.